 When not painting, I work out several days a week at a nearby gym.
 I like having a book at hand wherever I sit in my home, and when weather permits, I enjoy biking.

 I reside in Salt Lake City, Utah.
 I am married to a very supportive woman.
 We met on a blind date in Kansas City, Missouri many years ago.
-We have three adult children and six grandchildren.
+We have three adult children, six grandchildren, and four great grandsons.